Find Trade Colleges

 2% Freshmen Loans

-There are 2,413 students at IVCC in total, 981 are full-time undergraduates.
+The total student population at Illinois Valley Community College is 2,413, which includes 981 full-time undergraduates.
 The school has a student-to-faculty ratio of 14 to 1.

 2% of IVCC students take out loans to afford college costs.
-The average amount of student loans is $4,772 a year.
+The typical student loan amount is $4,772 a year.
 IVCC has a 2.2% student default rate.
 This is excellent when you compare it to the national rate of 10.8%.

 #22